 For those less familiar with this term, this paradox is the apparent contradiction between our expectation of intelligent life throughout our universe and the lack of communication or contact from said intelligent life.
 That is, if we are not the only intelligent life in the universe, then why haven’t we received distinguishable radio signals from these other intelligent beings?
-In a section of a previous post, I briefly discussed this paradox and I decided it should be addressed in more detail.
-That will be the purpose of this post.
-Most of the ideas I will be discussing are well-known to those familiar with the topic, but I hope this post will encourage the onset of new ideas from those that haven’t given the topic as much consideration.
+In addressing this question, most of the ideas I will be discussing in this post are well-known to those familiar with the topic, but I hope this post will encourage the onset of new ideas from those that haven’t given the topic as much consideration.

 Expectation of Extra-Terrestrial Intelligence